Radicals of Lie-solvable Novikov algebras: Lie-solvable Novikov Algebras

-Let $I$ be an ideal in a Novikov algebra $A$.
-Then the subspace $[I,I]$ generated by all commutators of elements of $I$ is an ideal in $A$.
-We define a {\bf Lie-solvable power} of $A$ as follows:
+Let $I$ be an ideal of a Novikov algebra $A$.
+Then the subspace $[I,I]$ spanned by all commutators of elements of $I$ is an ideal of $A$.
+We define the {\bf derived series} of $A$ recursively by

 A Novikov algebra is called {\bf Lie-solvable} if $A^{(n)_L}=0$ for some $n\ge 0$.